kojoidrissa/character_tracker/docs/planning_roadmap.md

 - Other URL (PF or SF wiki)
 - Gold Earned
 - XP Earned
-- Faction Points (Does this need to be a duct with choices?)
+- Faction Points (Does this need to be a dict with choices?)
 - Notes (various textual data you want to store)

 TRANSACTION (stuff you buy/sell/craft?)